Effective Date: October 3, 2016

 Who will follow this notice

-This Notice describes the privacy practices of Covenant Health system hospitals, health care facilities, and health care entities, including Claiborne Medical Center, Cumberland Medical Center, Fort Loudoun Medical Center; Parkwest Medical Center; Fort Sanders Regional Medical Center; LeConte Medical Center; Methodist Medical Center of Oak Ridge; Roane Medical Center; and Morristown-Hamblen Healthcare System; as well as physician practices/clinics and sleep, breast, endoscopy, weight management, coumadin, diabetes, joint replacement, wound treatment, diagnostic, cardiac and pulmonary rehabilitation, DME, wellness, and surgery centers that are departments or divisions of, or are wholly owned by, such hospitals; Thompson Cancer Survival Center; Associates of the Meridian Health Outpatient Surgery Center; Morristown Regional Cancer Center; Fort Sanders West Diagnostic Center; Covenant Medical Management and associated physician practices; MMC Healthworks; Fort Sanders Perinatal Center; Knoxville Heart Group; Covenant HomeCare; Thompson Oncology Group; Patricia Neal Rehabilitation Center; Covenant Therapy Centers; and Fort Sanders West Outpatient Surgery Center (the “Covenant Health Entities”, or individually, a “Covenant Health Entity”), as well as any health care professional authorized to enter information into a healthcare record at a Covenant Health Entity; all departments and units of each Covenant Health Entity performing covered functions; any member of a volunteer group that a Covenant Health Entity allows to help patients while in the care of a Covenant Health Entity; business associates of the Covenant Health Entities; and all Covenant Health Entity employees, staff, and personnel.
+This Notice describes the privacy practices of Covenant Health system hospitals, health care facilities, and health care entities, including Claiborne Medical Center, Cumberland Medical Center, Fort Loudoun Medical Center; Parkwest Medical Center; Fort Sanders Regional Medical Center; LeConte Medical Center; Methodist Medical Center of Oak Ridge; Roane Medical Center; and Morristown-Hamblen Healthcare System; as well as physician practices/clinics and sleep, breast, endoscopy, weight management, coumadin, diabetes, joint replacement, wound treatment, diagnostic, cardiac and pulmonary rehabilitation, DME, wellness, and surgery centers that are departments or divisions of, or are wholly owned by, such hospitals; Thompson Cancer Survival Center; Cumberland Physician Group; Fort Sanders West Diagnostic Center; Covenant Medical Group and associated physician practices; MMC Healthworks; Fort Sanders Perinatal Center; Knoxville Heart Group; East Tennessee Cardiovascular Surgery Group, Inc.; Covenant HomeCare; Thompson Oncology Group; Patricia Neal Rehabilitation Center; Covenant Therapy Centers; Claiborne EMS; and Fort Sanders West Outpatient Surgery Center (the “Covenant Health Entities”, or individually, a “Covenant Health Entity”), as well as any health care professional authorized to enter information into a healthcare record at a Covenant Health Entity; all departments and units of each Covenant Health Entity performing covered functions; any member of a volunteer group that a Covenant Health Entity allows to help patients while in the care of a Covenant Health Entity; business associates of the Covenant Health Entities; and all Covenant Health Entity employees, staff, and personnel.

 Each Covenant Health Entity, their employees, staff and personnel, and the health care professionals providing services at the Entity participate in an “organized health care arrangement” that permits sharing of protected health information (“PHI”) to carry out treatment, payment, and health care operations related to the arrangement.
 Additionally, each Covenant Health Entity and the members of such Entity’s organized health care arrangement participate in a master organized health care arrangement that permits all of the Covenant Health Entities to share PHI for the same purposes under similar arrangements.
 Each of the participants in the organized health care arrangements remains solely responsible and liable for its/his/her own acts and omissions.
 These organized health care arrangements do not create a joint venture, partnership, agency, or employment relationship, and joint and several liability is not intended.